fsocualaya/fsocualaya.github.io/README.md

 npm start
 ```

-If you have any questions or commnets, don't hesitate to contact me.
+If you have any questions or comments, don't hesitate to contact me.